Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, front-loaded sentence that efficiently conveys the tool's purpose without unnecessary words.
+The description is a single sentence that is front-loaded with the verb and resource, containing no unnecessary words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.